Waldo Grant: Arrest and imprisonment

-Since he was the last person to be seen with Harry Garillo, Grant soon became a suspect in his murder.
+Since he was the last person to be seen with Harry Carillo, Grant soon became a suspect in his murder.
 Police questioned him multiple times over the span of two weeks.
-On January 10, 1977, police brought Grant back for questioning, presenting him with circumstantial evidence which connected him to Garillo's murder.
-After being questioned for five hours, Grant confessed to Garillo's murder, stating "Harry is very attractive to me and I desire him very much and that was the only way I could get him."
+On January 10, 1977, police brought Grant back for questioning, presenting him with circumstantial evidence which connected him to Carillo's murder.
+After being questioned for five hours, Grant confessed to Carillo's murder, stating "Harry is very attractive to me and I desire him very much and that was the only way I could get him."
 A short time later, he confessed to the three other murders, proclaiming that he had an "uncontrollable urge to kill."
 On June 30, 1978, he was found guilty of the four murders and sentenced to four concurrent life sentences.

-He now resides at the Green Haven Correctional Facility.
+According to information supplied via the NYSDOCCS, Grant died at the Albany Medical Center in Albany, New York on June 6, 2023.
+He was 76.